Coolbaugh Township, Pennsylvania: Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Coolbaugh Township would have a dominant vegetation type of Northern Hardwood (106) with a dominant vegetation form of Northern hardwood forest (26).
 The peak spring bloom typically occurs in early-May and peak fall color usually occurs in early-October.
 The plant hardiness zone is 5b with an average annual extreme minimum air temperature of -14.3 °F.

+Education

+The township is in the Pocono Mountain School District.